What Is Bankruptcy?

 After the meeting, you will enter a waiting period of approximately three months during which time creditors are given an opportunity to investigate the case and oppose the discharge, if they have grounds, which is rare.
 Upon the expiration of that period, the court will issue a discharge order to your creditors.

-There are state and local variations in the bankruptcy law, procedure, and exemptions in which our office files case (DC, northern Virginia, and suburban Maryland).
+There are state and local variations in the bankruptcy law, procedure, and exemptions in which our office files case (northern Virginia and suburban Maryland).
 Consult an experienced attorney to discuss and help plan your case.